 Bunnies loooooove crack salad.
 Here, Parker is over visiting the neighbours – and now they won’t have to mind (mowing) the crack.

-make them the whole driveway.
+Make the cracks the whole driveway!
 Nothing can top a green driveway for beauty, even in spring, when it looks a little patchy until it fills in.
-Check these out.
+Check these out:

 green cobblestone lane